FluidNumerics/gpu-programming/docs/GPU/Hardware/Estimating-Performance.md

-# Getting to know your hardware - Part 1
+# Getting to know your hardware - Estimating Performance

 In this section you will learn about